 Meals To Aid Mental Health

-The Mediterranean Diet: The Mediterranean diet is a dietary framework that emphasizes healthy fats, lean proteins, and natural carbohydrates.
-This diet places a greater emphasis on savory foods and does not include foods with extremely high glycemic content, instead opting for the rich flavors of fats, oils, vegetables, lemon juice, and fish.
-This particular diet has been linked to a decreased likelihood of depression and improved mental health.
+The Mediterranean diet is a dietary framework that emphasizes healthy fats, lean proteins, and natural carbohydrates.
+This diet emphasizes savory foods and does not include foods with high glycemic content, instead opting for the rich flavors of fats, oils, vegetables, lemon juice, and fish.
+This particular diet has been linked to a decreased likelihood of depression.

-It can feel overwhelming for individuals in the midst of depression to implement an entirely new dietary regimen—especially one that removes comfort and convenience foods in favor of fresh, whole foods which can require more effort to prepare.
-A mental health professional with experience in nutrition and psychotherapy or a nutrition coach who is willing to work alongside a mental health practitioner may be valuable assets, and both types of professionals are accessible via online platforms like BetterHelp.
+It can feel overwhelming for individuals with depression to implement an entirely new dietary regimen—especially one that removes comfort and convenience foods in favor of fresh, whole foods, which can require more effort to prepare.
+A mental health professional with experience in nutrition and psychotherapy or a nutrition coach willing to work alongside a mental health practitioner may be valuable assets.

 Seeking Support For Depression